 Visit the Primary Sources tab of this guide for more advice and access to MRU's digital primary source collections.

 Call number: The address for a physical library item, so you can find it on the shelf.
 In MRU's LibrarySearch, it is displayed below the title of the book.
+You can follow the locate icon for a map to the book on its shelf.

 Most assignments in History require you to document or cite your sources using Chicago Style.